aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/20_infrastructure_provisioning_lab/_index.ee.md

 # Infrastructure Provisioning Lab

-The `Infrastructure Provisioning Lab` contains step by step instructions to provision the infrastructure, which is required by attendees to perform other Labs (1 to 4).
+The **Infrastructure Provisioning Lab** contains step by step instructions to provision the infrastructure, which is required by attendees to perform all other Labs (1 to 4).
-This section also contains data sources `Connection & Credentials details`.
+This section also contains instructions to create user accounts, setup data sources and load data into it.

+This lab has two sections.
+If you are performing this lab through **AWS Event Engine** (AWS Managed) then perform the steps described in **AWS Managed** section, otherwise you should perform the steps given in **Self Paced** section.